Cloudflare acquires stealthy startup S2 Systems, announces Cloudflare for Teams – TechCrunch

-Cloudflare announced that it has acquired S2 Systems, a browser isolation startup started by former Microsoft execs.
+Cloudflare announced that it has acquired S2 Systems, a browser isolation startup founded by former Microsoft execs.
 The two companies did not reveal the acquisition price.

 Matthew Prince, co-founder and CEO at Cloudflare, says that this acquisition is part of a new suite of products called Cloudflare for Teams, which has been designed to protect an organization from threats on the internet.
 S2 developed a solution specifically to help prevent browser-based code attacks.

-Prince said the company had been thinking about how to incorporate this kind of technology into the Cloudflare family of products for some time.
+Prince said the company had been thinking for some time about how to incorporate this kind of technology into the Cloudflare family of products.
 As with many companies, it had to decide if it should partner, build or acquire a company.
 Prince says that when he met the founding team from S2 and tested its technology, he was impressed with the speed and execution.

 The team felt like a good fit, so Cloudflare made an offer.
-It had to bid against some other companies (whom he did not name), but in the end S2 chose Cloudflare.
+It had to bid against some other companies (which he did not name), but in the end S2 chose Cloudflare.
 He sees technology like this helping to even the playing field for internet users around the world.

 “We’re super excited to have them on board, and we think that combining their better browser isolation technology with our ubiquitous network, we can really redefine how enterprises protect their employees, and over the long term how people generally browse the internet, where we can make it so that a low-end phone can have a similar experience as a brand new modern iPhone,” Prince said.
 He says that’s due to the tremendous processing power that can take place on its network across 200 cities worldwide, taking that processing burden off of the phone or other device.